 Advising

-- Technical Advisor: The Program Manager serves as the technical advisor to all MPH students.
-The technical advisor assists students with curriculum planning, selecting electives, navigating the University, and providing overall assistance to ensure success.
+- Academic Advisor: MPH students will be matched with a faculty member who will serve as their academic advisor.
+The academic advisor assists students with curriculum planning, selecting electives, navigating the University, and providing overall assistance to ensure success.

-- Professional Advisor: MPH students will be matched with a professional advisor upon entering the program.
-MPH faculty members will serve as professional advisors and will be able to offer valuable advise on professional development and career planning.
+- Professional Advisor: MPH faculty members will serve as professional advisors and will be able to offer valuable advice on professional development and career planning.
+Students are assigned one faculty member who will assist with both academic and professional advising.

 Degree Timeline

 Upon matriculation, students meet with their technical advisor to create their course plan based on anticipated graduation date (2, 3, or 4 years).
 Continual assessment of completion date is encouraged, and any changes will be discussed and implemented through the technical advisor.
-The technical advisor also assists with elective selection and enrollment.
+The academic advisor also assists with elective selection and enrollment.

 Credit Hours and Enrollment Requirements

 We do not accept prior academic credit towards the completion of an MPH degree.
-All students are required to complete the 56 credit hours at DePaul.
+All students are required to complete the 58 credit hours at DePaul.

 Leave of Absence

 There is no formal leave of absence process, save for military leaves, for the MPH program.
 Students can take up to three consecutive quarters off before being discontinued in the system.
-Students wishing to take some time off must email the MPH Program Director and MPH Program Manager to provide a brief explanation.
+Students wishing to take some time off must email the MPH Program Director to provide a brief explanation.
 For students needing to take a military leave, the appropriate form can be found and completed in Campus Connect.

 Withdrawal